Swedish Committee for Vietnam: History

-Swedish-United States elations
+Swedish-United States relations

-Even with trade between the two nations at an all-time high, many American diplomats viewed Sweden as suspicious due to their neutrality in the First and Second World Wars and their relations with the German Empire and Nazi Germany.
+Even with trade between the two nations at an all-time high, many American diplomats viewed Sweden as suspicious due to their neutrality in the First and Second World wars and their relations with the German Empire and Nazi Germany.
 In 1965, government officials in Stockholm openly critiqued American policy in the Vietnam war.
 Later, in 1968, the then Swedish Minister of Education and later Prime Minister Olof Palme participated in a protest in Stockholm (organised by the SKfV).
 He protested with the North Vietnamese ambassador to the Soviet Union, Nguyễn Thọ Chân against US involvement in Vietnam.
 Sweden was the only Western nation to openly grant asylum to draft dodgers, such as former soldier Terry Whitmore.
 Relations would only begin to improve after Thorbjörn Fälldin came into office in 1976 and the later inauguration of Ingvar Carlsson in 1986.

 Background

 Olof Palme was a key politician in the Swedish government surrounding the Vietnam War.
-In the summer of 1965, Palme [then Minister of Education and Ecclesiastical Affairs] gave an influential speech highlighting the increased political tension in the world and that the struggle for national freedom was "inextricably linked to the quest for social and economic emancipation.”
+In the summer of 1965, Palme [then Minister of Education and Ecclesiastical Affairs] gave an influential speech highlighting the increased political tension in the world and that the struggle for national freedom was "inextricably linked to the quest for social and economic emancipation."
 Palme expressed Swedish responsibility to stand up for the oppressed against their oppressors.
-Although Palme only mentioned Vietnam at the end of his speech, the public eye interpreted Palme’s words as an indirect criticism of US involvement in Vietnam.
+Although Palme only mentioned Vietnam at the end of his speech, the public eye interpreted Palme's words as an indirect criticism of US involvement in Vietnam.
 The bourgeois press interpreted Palme's speech as furthering his own political agenda while the Foreign Minister Torsten Nilsson was away on government business.
 Upon returning a few weeks later, Nilsson gave a speech to ease tensions, criticizing both the United States of America and the Soviet Union.
-Nilsson described Sweden’s line of neutrality as “best expressed if we speak bluntly in either direction”.
+Nilsson described Sweden's line of neutrality as "best expressed if we speak bluntly in either direction".

-For Sweden’s Social Democrats, the Vietnam issue posed a risk that younger, radical groups would go farther left on the political spectrum.
+For Sweden's Social Democrats, the Vietnam issue posed a risk that younger, radical groups would go farther left on the political spectrum.
 Within the Social Democrats, then Prime Minister Tage Erlander expressed that it had always been natural for radical left-wing groups to be channelled by the party, and that this should continue to be the case.
 The National Liberation Front (NLF) movement was seen by the Social Democratic leadership as an expression of youth revolt, and it was precisely young people that the party was afraid of losing when they offered the lowest development aid strategy of all parties.